Fisheries of Note

 Late summer sees the influx of mature red drum into the Pamlico Sound and its many tributaries, particularly; the Neuse River to gorge on bait and spawn to ensure the next generation.
 These fish are large, with most being 40 to 60 lbs.
 This is a world class fishery with few rivals.
 But don’t be mistaken it is hard work requiring boat stealth and angler persistence with no guarantee, but the payoff is huge: Giant Bull Drum on light tackle!
 This fishery is strictly regulated as Catch and Release ONLY.
 Our preferred method is popping corks rigged with large swimbaits.
 Rough conditions not conducive to popping corks will require the to switch anchoring up and bottomfishing cut bait on shoals and hardbottom.
 An unbelievable experience, not to be missed.

 These aggressive and tasty favorites have strong populations off our coast but are highly regulated, for that reason they make this list.
-Current 2020 seasons have not yet been set, but if the season is opened it will start the 2nd Friday in July, which for 2020 is the 10th.
-The season usually consists of multiple weekends.
-Grouper, vermillion snapper, triggerfish, black sea bass will also be in the catch as reds share the same habitat with many other bluewater bottomfish.
-Season status should be known by end of the March SAMFC meeting.
-These fish are only available to harvest for 6 days of a year, so Book your Bluewater Light Trip today aborad the LongBreak.
-Weather permitting, we can also pursue these fish abourd the 3 for 1.
+These aggressive and tasty favorites have strong populations off our coast but are highly regulated, for that reason they make this list.
+The season usually consists of multiple weekends that start the 2nd Friday of July.
+To plan your trip timing for Red Snapper check the most up to date season announcements at: https://safmc.net/regulations/regulations-by-species/red-snapper/ Grouper, vermillion snapper, triggerfish, black sea bass will also be in the catch as reds share the same habitat with many other bluewater bottomfish.
+These fish are only available to harvest for 6 days of a year, so book your Offshore trip aboard the “Ragtime” to get your opportunity.

 (Late April to June)

-Mahi Mahi are at maximum density in our offshore waters late spring to fall and they can honestly be encountered year round, but nothing matches the spring migration for shear numbers of gaffer dolphin passing through our waters.
+Mahi Mahi are at maximum density in our offshore waters late spring to fall and they can honestly be encountered year round, but nothing matches the spring migration (Late April through Early June) for shear numbers of gaffer dolphin passing through our waters.
 Multiple hook ups are common and nothing entertains like a lit up Bull tail-walking behind the boat.
 And to boot they are just plain tasty.
-The LongBreak puts in the work here with rides to the Gulf Stream.
+The Ragtime puts in the work with rides to the Gulf Stream.
 As nearshore waters warm some of these fish will push in and become bonus catches on nearshore trips.
-Don’t delay book your Mahi trip with Captain Jeremy today
+Don’t delay book your Mahi trip selecting Full Day Offshore trip.

 Makes this list due to restricted seasons.
 Flatfish are in my top 5 species to pursue, I love catching them and I love eating them.
-Recreational season is slated to open August 16, 2020 and close September 30, 2020 in both internal and ocean waters.
-Additionally my possession of a commercial license will extend the ability of clients to go home with flounder through October 20, 2020 while fishing in internal state waters.
+Recreational season is slated to open Mid August and close at the end of September in both internal and ocean waters.
+Additionally, my possession of a commercial license will extend the ability of clients to go home with flounder through late October while fishing in internal state waters.
 Tactics include vertical jigging, casting plastics, and of course feeding them live bait.
-If you are wanting to take home some delicious flounder filets make sure to book a trip during the this time frame.
+If you are wanting to take home some delicious flounder filets make sure to book a trip during this time frame.